 I.T.
 "Tex" Corley

 I.T.
-“Tex” Corley brings a wealth of experience to Texans For Clean Water.
+“Tex” Corley helped form Texans for Clean Water from his wealth of experience.
 After graduating from Lamar University in 1971 with a BBA in Accounting, “Tex” began building an impressive resume that includes 10 years on the board of the Container Recycling Institute and 11 years as President of MedCon, a privately owned medical waste disposal company.
 In 2009, he retired after 14 years as CEO of Strategic Materials, Inc.; the largest recycled glass processor in North America.
-Texans For Clean Water is happy to have Tex.

 “A True Green Soul” - If he could, Chuck would bottle up everything that makes Houston such a wonderful place to live and work, so he can show the world.
 As “a true green soul,” Chuck strives to improve the quality of life in Houston.
 He serves on the Houston Parks Board and Memorial Park Conservancy.
 He is also the past chairman of Houston’s Buffalo Bayou Partnership and one of the founding members of the Quality of Life Coalition.
 Chuck loves the Houston region and is committed to protecting it.
 That is why he helped found Texans For Clean Water.

 Chances are Ed Wulfe has already made an impact on your community.
-The Chairman, CEO and founder of Wulfe & Co. and Texas A&M graduate, has more than 50 years’ experience in commercial real estate, community redevelopment and civic leadership.
-His projects include the renovation of Meyerland Plaza and the development of BLVD Place, among many others.
-Add all that to his extensive list of leadership roles in the city of Houston, including the Greater Houston Partnership and the Methodist Hospital center, and you get yet another significant founder of Texans For Clean Water.
+The Chairman, CEO and founder of Wulfe & Co. and Texas A&M graduate's more than 50 years’ experience in commercial real estate, community redevelopment and civic leadership brought valuable insight to Texans for Clean Water.
+His renovation of Meyerland Plaza and the development of BLVD Place, among many other impactful projects, added to his extensive list of leadership roles in the city of Houston, including the Greater Houston Partnership and the Methodist Hospital center, exhibit just a few of Ed Wulfe's contributions to the Houston area.
+We continue to honor Ed's legacy as a significant founder of Texans For Clean Water.